|

 has two important purposes: providing fresh air, mainly carbon dioxide, to plants

-more than a solar furnace.
+and cooling for the greenhouse.
 Greenhouses are really designed to store heat

 from the sun during the day creating a warmer temperature in the greenhouse versus